kmlprtsng/node-react-fullstack/server/readme.md

 ## 107. Updaing Credits
 The credits automatically update due to the redux framework that we have already set up.
 This causes the react components to automatically udpate.

+# Section 9: Back End to Front End Routing In Production

+## 108. Express with Client Web App in production
+cd client
+`npm run build` for production

+Challange, how does the express server tells the difference between the call to api endpoint e.g. /api/stripe and react app path e.g. /surveys.
+We have to make an assumption that

+## 109. Routing in Production

+## 110. Deployment Options

+## 111. Adding in a Heroku Build Step

+## 112. Testing Deployment

+# Section 10 Mongoose for Survey Creation

+## 113. Survey Overview

+## 114. Server Routes

+## 115. Survey Model

+## 116. Model Deficiencies

+## 117. Limitations of Subdocument Collection

+## 118. Setting up SubDocs

+## 119. Relationship Fields

+## 120. Survey Creation Route Handler

+## 121. Verifying Minimum Credits

+## 122. Creating Surveys

+## 123. Creating Subdoc Collections

+## 124. Oops!
+A little Tweak

+## 125. Creating Mailers

+## 126. Identifying Unique Users

+## 127. Sendgrid Setup

+## 128. Mailer Setup

+## 129. Mailer in Use

+## 130. Mailer Constructor

+## 131. Boilerplace for Sending Emails

+## 132. More Mailer Properties

+## 133. Sending SendGrid Emails

+## 134. Testing Email Sending

+## 135. Improving the Email Template

+## 136. Polish in the Route Handler

+## 137. Verifying Sendgrid Click Tracking

+## 138. Feedback for User Feedback

+# Section 11.
+Back to the Client